kuiperzone/ASTEROID-ARCADE/README.md

 # ASTEROID ARCADE #
-ASTEROID ARCADE is an open source cross-platform "retro vector" game written in C++ and utilising the Qt Framework.
+ASTEROID ARCADE is an open source cross-platform "retro vector" game written in C++ utilising the Qt Framework.
 It is licensed under GPLv3.

 ## Running the Game ##
 Download the latest "release" of ASTEROID ARCADE from Github for a pre-built application for both Linux and Windows.